Trisomy: Human trisomy

 Compared to trisomy of the autosomal chromosomes, trisomy of the sex chromosomes normally has less severe consequences.
 Individuals may show few or no symptoms and have a normal life expectancy.

+Trisomies in other species

+The chromosome most similar to human chromosome 21 in mice is mouse chromosome 16.
+A trisomy in the latter is not viable in mice although it is largely homologous to human chromosome 21.

+Other viable trisomies in animals are known, e.g. in cattle.